The Palais Longchamp in Marseille, with its ornate fountain and columns framed by greenery against a blue sky.

 How long?
 Half-day to full day.

-A nice seen of a public square with a fountain in the middle.
-People are sat around eating and drink, and there are some buildings lit up in the background.
+A night scene of a public square with a fountain in the middle.
+People are sat around eating and drinking, with buildings lit up in the background.

 Cours Julien, by night